Frequently asked questions

 How is the 3D model generated ?

-What is the intended use of the service and software ?
+What is the intended use of Innersight3D ?

-Can I have 3D models built for other organs ?
+Can I build 3D models for any organ ?

-Yes, we can build a 3D model for any part of the body.
-So far we have built 3D models for hip replacements, wrist surgery, lung surgery, kidney surgery and liver surgery.
+Yes.
+You can request to build a 3D model for any part of the body.
+For example, users have requested 3D models for hip replacements, wrist surgery, lung surgery, kidney surgery and liver surgery.
 Please get in touch or leave a detailed description in the notes section when uploading to give details on your 3D model requirements.

 What scans do I need to upload ?

 This depends on your application.
-As a general rule it is the scan that has the best image resolution with thinnest slice thicknes (<2mm) and contains the best contrast.
-For renal scans this is usually an axially sliced (0.5-1.5mm thickness) early phase arterial scan containing the whole kidney with high contrast in the arteries.
+As a general rule it is the scan that has the best image resolution with thinnest slice thickness (<2mm) and contains the highest amount of contrast.
+For renal scans this is usually an axially sliced (0.5-1.5mm thickness) early phase arterial scan containing the kidneys with high contrast in the arteries.

 How can I share the 3D models with colleagues ?

 Ask your colleagues to sign in at https://diary.innersightlabs.com/.
-Also send an email to firstname.lastname@example.org asking us to grant access to your colleagues and we will then add them to your team so they can view the same 3D models, and also add cases.
+Also send an email to email@example.com asking us to grant access to your colleagues and we will then add them to your team so they can view the same 3D models as you.